Co-Founder & CEO

 Director, marketing & Cider Relations

 Courtney O’Rourke is a writer, a storyteller, and a natural-born connector.
 Having grown up in Vermont surrounded by a bounty of cider mills, her love for the cider industry was ignited early on.
 A Colorado resident since 2010, she joined Stem in the spring of 2015 and has been crafting our cider story ever since.
 She cares deeply about quality, creativity, craft, and the process of how things are made while sharing stories through social media channels and the printed word.
 When Courtney’s not sipping on cider (currently- Whiskey Barrel Apricot), she can be found exploring the flavors of Colorado’s booming craft food and beverage scene and writing stories from her adventures.
 Courtney lives in the historic Curtis Park neighborhood with her husband, Patio.
 Together they dream of hitting the open road (again) in search of the world’s best swimming holes and ice cream shops.

-Controller & Nickels & Dimes
+VP of Finance & Nickels & Dimes

 Our resident bean counter, analyst and forecasting expert, Brendan Kinkopf joined the Stem team in June of 2016.
 As an avid skier, tennis player and lover of the warm Colorado sunshine, the decision to make the move to Denver from his hometown of Cleveland was an easy one.
 A licensed CPA in Colorado, Brendan holds a B.A. and M.S. in Accounting from Michigan State, making him the 5th “Michigander” on the team.
 When he’s not deep in the books, chances are you’ll find him out on the slopes, running, or courtside.